tsmatz/imitation-learning-tutorials/Readme.md

 # Imitation Learning Algorithms Tutorial (Python)

-Unlike [reinforcement learning](https://github.com/tsmatz/reinforcement-learning-tutorials), imitation learning never use prior reward's functions, but do use expert's behaviors instead.<br>
+Such like [reinforcement learning](https://github.com/tsmatz/reinforcement-learning-tutorials), imitation learning is an approach to learn how the agent takes the action to get optimal results.
+However, unlike reinforcement learning, imitation learning never use prior reward's functions, but do use expert's behaviors instead.<br>
 This repository shows you the implementation examples of imitation learning (IL) from scratch in Python, with theoretical aspects behind code.

 In this repository, I'll focus on the following 5 methods.